 The hypothetical tax burdens vary substantially from jurisdiction to jurisdiction.
 The highest overall tax burden at the \$25,000 income level is found in Fairfax County, Virginia.
-Fairfax County's tax burden of \$2,215 is \$836 greater than the lowest tax burden of \$1,379 in Montgomery County, Maryland, and \$362 above the \$1,853 average tax for the metropolitan area.
-At \$150,000, the District burden of \$17,150 exceeds the \$15,401 area average by \$1,749; this is \$3,196 higher than the lowest tax burden of \$13,954 in Arlington County, Virginia.
+Fairfax County's tax burden of \$2,192 is \$515 greater than the lowest tax burden of \$1,677 in District of Columbia, and \$263 above the \$1,929 average tax for the metropolitan area.
+At \$150,000, Prince George's County burden of \$17,759 exceeds the \$15,201 area average by \$2,558; this is \$4,749 higher than the lowest tax burden of \$13,010 in Arlington County, Virginia.

 The comparison of metropolitan area tax burdens indicates that the District of Columbia tax burden becomes progressively higher as income levels rise.
-Compared to neighboring five jurisdictions, the District's overall tax burden ranks fourth out of six at the \$25,000 income level, third at the \$50,000 income level; second at the \$75,000 income level, and first at the \$100,000 and \$150,000 income levels.
+Compared to the neighboring five jurisdictions, the District's overall tax burden ranks last out of six at the \$25,000 income level, and third at the \$50,000, \$75,000, \$100,000 and \$150,000 income levels.

-The overall tax burden in the District at the income levels analyzed is progressive, with the \$25,000 household paying 7.2 percent of income in tax and the \$150,000 household paying 11.4 percent.
+The overall tax burden in the District at the income levels analyzed is progressive, with the \$25,000 household paying 6.7 percent of income in tax and the \$150,000 household paying 10.8 percent.
 A tax burden is considered progressive when the share of income paid for taxes is higher at higher income levels.
-The major reasons for progressivity in the District's tax burden include a \$30,000 homestead exemption for residential owner-occupied property and an individual income tax with a graduated rate structure.
+The major reasons for progressivity in the District's tax burden include a \$38,000 homestead exemption for residential owner-occupied property and an individual income tax with a graduated rate structure.

-For metropolitan Washington families earning \$25,000, the overall average burden for the four major taxes as a percent of income is 7.4 percent.
+For metropolitan Washington families earning \$25,000, the overall average burden for the four major taxes as a percent of income is 7.7 percent.
 At the \$50,000 income level, the percentage increases to 9.6 percent.
-The average tax burden increases to 10.3 percent at the \$75,000 percent at the \$75,000 and \$150,000 income levels.
-Taxes borne by the District of Columbia residents exceed these averages at all income levels except \$25,000.
+The average tax burden increases to 10.3 percent at the \$75,000 and \$100,000 income levels, and decreases to 10.1% at the \$150,000 income level.
+Taxes borne by the District of Columbia residents exceed these averages at all income levels except \$25,000 and \$50,000.

 Bear in mind that the tax burdens are for a hypothetical family of four and that the calculations reflect one specific set of assumptions.
-The income levels and housing values used do not necessarily represent an "average" family within each jurisdiction.
+The income levels and housing values used do not represent an "average" family within each locale.
+This study defines a specified set of conditions and computes corresponding tax burdens in the various jurisdictions.
+In evaluating or interpreting these comparisons, consideration should be given to circumstances specific to each county or city in the metropolitan area, which may affect tax burdens.

-Part II presents a comparison of tax rates for the District of Columbia and selected area jurisdictions effective as of January 1, 2002.
+Part II presents a comparison of tax rates for the District of Columbia and selected area jurisdictions effective as of January 1, 2005.
 Tax rates are the tax levied per unit of value.
 Examples include the amount of tax levied against each \$100 of real property value or the percent of tax levied on each \$1 of sales.
 The tax rates in the District of Columbia, as shown in Part II, rank higher than those in the states of Maryland and Virginia in seven tax categories (individual income, cigarette, corporate income, sales and use, motor vehicle excise, motor vehicle registration fees, and deed recordation and transfer taxes).
 However, some Maryland and Virginia area jurisdictions levy a county or city tax in addition to the state rate shown in the table.